HerrErde/SubwaySurfers-Api/Explainations.md

 #### Get invites

 When requesting the list of recieved invites, you get a list of `invite` bodys with each body having an `action_uuid` with which you control actions like accept, reject and so on.
-The `user_uuid` that got the invite (your own), and a `PlayerResponse` body which contains the whole player metadata with uuid, and player details (game stats, collectables) and the quota with max_friends and max_invites, friend_count and invite_count
+The `user_uuid` that got the invite (your own), and a `PlayerResponse` body which contains the whole player metadata with uuid, and player details (game stats, collectables) and the quota with max_friends and max_invites, friend_count and recieved_invite_count

 <details>